Diomuzan/Hyiyung/README.md

-# P3-Endtest
+# Hyiyung
-This is a test about JavaScript which I've made.
-The website is obviously written in JavaScript, HTML and lastly CSS
+Hyiyung is a C# and lastly a .NET console application.